grame-cncm/digraph/README.md

 	}

 ## Algorithms and Operations on digraphs
+Please note that the following operations never modify the graphs used as arguments.

 ### Partition
-A partition of a digraph into strongly connected components can be obtained using the Tarjan class.
+A partition of a digraph into strongly connected components can be obtained using the Tarjan class, an implementation of [Robert Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)

-	Tarjan<N> t(mygraph);
+	Tarjan<N> t(const digraph<N>&);
 	...t.partition()...

 The Tarjan class has essentially two methods: